Dónde Están los Ladrones?: Legacy

+In a 2021 feminist media survey report, Dónde Están los Ladrones? was seen as the most important Spanish-language album by a Latin American artist in history.
+About 50 Latin music industry women and LGBT people from a number of countries participated in the survey.
+The album made Shakira the most influential female artist for them (her track record was considered together with Pies Descalzos).
+During the 1990s, the "rockera" was a daring and groundbreaking author and performer with the image of an ordinary Latin American girl, which was soon to acquire a somewhat different quality, when she transformed more into a global pop star.
+The professional women in the report developed strong personal identifications with Shakira of the 1990s, then intensely disliked her "crossover" and blonde hair, but with time her legacy and profound impact had become self-evident to them.

-Dónde Están los Ladrones? is considered a benchmark for a whole generation of young Latin artists.
-Sebastián Yatra, Francisca Valenzuela and Camilo all have cited it as a point of inspiration for their musical works.
-In 2020, it was selected as one of the 500 greatest albums of all time by Rolling Stone, being one of the few Latin and the only rock in Spanish on the list.
-In July 2017, the album ranked at number 95 on the list for the 150 greatest female albums of all time by the National Public Radio.
+Dónde Están los Ladrones? was a benchmark for the younger generation of Latin artists.
+Sebastián Yatra and Camilo have cited it as a point of inspiration for their musical works.
+In July 2017, it ranked at number 95 among the 150 greatest female albums of all time by the National Public Radio.
 Dónde Están los Ladrones? was included as one of the "1000 Recordings You Must Hear Before You Die" by Sony Music.
-In 2024, a group of music journalists from across Latin America reached a consensus and ranked the album tenth on their list, "The 600 essential albums for the history of Latin America."
-In 2024, Rolling Stone magazine placed it at number 82 on its list "100 Greatest Album Covers of All Time."
+In 2024, a group of music journalists from across Latin America ranked the record tenth on their list of "600 essential albums for the history of Latin America."
+In 2024, Rolling Stone placed its cover at number 82 of the "100 greatest album covers of all time."

 Promotion

-Promotion for Dónde Están los Ladrones? began when Shakira performed its lead single "Ciega, Sordomuda" on the Con T de Tarde show in Spain, in September 1998.
-In October, Shakira traveled to Brazil and was featured in many TV programs, including Domingo Legal on SBT, which she appeared twice.
-On 28 January 1999, Shakira made her debut on American television by appearing on The Rosie O'Donnell Show.
-Gloria Estefan introduced and interviewed the singer instead of O'Donnell, before she performed an English version of "Inevitable", which she sang while suffering from fever due to nervousness.
+Promotion for Dónde Están los Ladrones? began in September 1998, when Shakira performed the album's lead single "Ciega, Sordomuda" on the Con T de Tarde show in Spain.
+In October, she was featured in many TV programs in Brazil, including two appearances on Domingo Legal (SBT).
+On 28 January 1999, she made her debut on American television by appearing on The Rosie O'Donnell Show.
+Gloria Estefan introduced and interviewed the singer instead of O'Donnell, before Shakira performed an English version of "Inevitable" (she sang it while suffering from fever due to nervousness).
 In February 1999, she went to Peru to perform on Laura TV show.
-Shakira also sang "Inevitable" in a medley with "Come to My Window" with singer Melissa Etheridge on the ALMA Awards on 6 March 1999.
-During a promotional tour she returned to Brazil in March 1999, and performed on several TV shows such as Domingão do Faustão.
-In May, she returned to the United States to perform at the Premio Lo Nuestro 1999 in Miami, and at the Cinco de Mayo Festival in Los Angeles.
-In November, Shakira sang at the Premios Amigo in Spain, while she also performed on the Miss Colombia 1999 election, closing the event.
-Shakira performed "Ojos Así" on the first-ever Latin Grammy Awards on September 13, 2000, giving a "wildly" choreographed performance against a backdrop of tiki torches and images of water as she writhed about in a red pantsuit.
+She also sang "Inevitable" in a medley with "Come to My Window" with Melissa Etheridge on the ALMA Awards, on 6 March 1999.
+During a promotional tour, Shakira returned to Brazil in March 1999 and performed on several TV shows, such as Domingão do Faustão.
+In May, she returned to the United States, to perform at the Premio Lo Nuestro 1999 in Miami and at the Cinco de Mayo Festival in Los Angeles.
+In November, Shakira sang at the Premios Amigo in Spain.
+Also in November, her show officially closed the Miss Colombia 1999 election in Cartagena.